Taller-1-Arq-de-Sistemas/perla-metro-api-main/README.md

 **Configuration via Extension Methods:** Presentation/infrastructure wiring is grouped in extension methods (`AppServiceExtensions`) to keep `Program.cs` minimal and clarify composition.

 **Routing Convention:** `LowercaseParameterTransformer` enforces lowercase route tokens via `RouteTokenTransformerConvention` for consistent URLs.

+## Assumptions and decisions

+The implementation closely follows the workshop specification with two notable adjustments:

+- All endpoints except login and register require authentication.
+- The station type attribute is omitted in the stations table to simplify communication between station and route services.

 ## Production notes